javascriptor1/time-tracking-dashboard-main/README.md

 ## My process

-Hello everyone 👋, I'm Mohammed and this is my solution for this nice challenge.
+Hello everyone 👋, I'm Mohammed and this is my solution to this nice challenge.

 Starting from this challenge, I decided to stop using flexbox for general layout of all future challenges.
 Instead , I will use CSS grid as I need to practice and do more exercises on CSS grid to improve.